Owonla/Owonla/README.md

 - 👋 Hi, I’m @Owonla
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning python and SQL
+- 🌱 I’m currently learning python and R
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data science projects, ML Algorithms
-- 📫 How to reach me ...
+- 📫 How to reach me lanreowonla@gmai.com

 <!---
 Owonla/Owonla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.